 Screw in the Pipe and then top it off with the Tee Fitting.

 It feels so good to get a little organized in the kitchen!

 Thanks to Desiree for having me over today!

-Make sure to visit Design, Dining and Diapers for more DIY Projects and delicious Recipes.
+Make sure to visit me at Design, Dining and Diapers for more DIY Projects and delicious Recipes.

 We love Taryn!